 In 2000, the Russian nuclear-powered guided-missile submarine went missing during an exercise in the Barents Sea.
 With a crew of 118, the massive Kursk was one of the more powerful submarines in the Russian fleet.

-An investigation in the recovered submarine revealed that one of its torpedoes exploded while it was getting ready for launch by the Kursk’s crew.
-The Russian submarine was using the Type 65-76A torpedo, designed to sink American aircraft carriers, which runs on hydrogen peroxide fuel–a highly volatile material.
+An investigation of the recovered submarine revealed that one of its torpedoes exploded while the Kurks’s crew was preparing it for launch.
+The Russian submarine was using the Type 65-76A torpedo, designed to sink American aircraft carriers, which runs on hydrogen peroxide fuel — a highly volatile material.
 The explosion triggered a second, larger detonation of several nearby torpedoes.
 Contemporary reports state that the second explosion, which sunk the submarine, was so large that seismographic stations in Europe and Alaska picked it up.

-Dramatically, 23 of its crew managed to survive both blasts and had barricaded themselves at the back of the sunk vessel.
-Despite frantic efforts to save them—newly-elected Russian President Vladimir Putin refused international help, including from the US Navy, for five days before eventually relenting to the domestic pressure—the crewmen died.
+Dramatically, 23 of its crew managed to survive both blasts and barricaded themselves at the back of the sunken vessel.
+Despite frantic efforts to save them — newly-elected Russian President Vladimir Putin refused international help, including from the US Navy, for five days before eventually relenting to the domestic pressure—the crewmen died.